tfleck/train-challenge/README.md

     Azure Functions->>+APIM: API Response
     APIM->>+Client: Forwards Response
 ```
 The API itself is hosted on Azure Functions using the newer Flex Consumption plan, which offers great scale at a pretty low cost.
 I was able to achieve a throughput of over 1000 requests/second and a 90th percentile response time of only 118 milliseconds while loaded on a pretty limited instance.
+While unloaded, just informally testing with my browser I've seen response times usually in the 20-30ms range when the function is warm.
 Azure Functions scales out dynamically with traffic load, which would handle spikes in user traffic gracefully without requiring expensive servers to be online 24/7.

 Incoming requests to the API are handled by Azure API Management, this handles functionality such as user authentication, rate-limiting, quota enforcement and caching.
 APIM makes it easy to manage all of these functions centrally behind a single interface for users.
 Azure Functions has its own built in authentication proxy, App Service Authentication, which is super simple for OAuth 2.0 / OIDC provider integration directly, but it does not have the ability to perform advanced functions such as rate-limiting.